Vaccination and Booster Information

 What should I know before I get my booster?

-If you receive your booster shot at Pharmacy Services, we are asking that team members bring in their original card so that we can document appropriately.
+Team members should bring their original COVID-19 vaccination cards to their appointment so their booster dose can be documented appropriately.
 It is also a good idea to consider your reaction to the second dose when scheduling your booster.
 Most patients are experiencing a similar, or sometimes lesser, reaction to the booster as the second dose.

 What To Do If You’ve Lost Your Vaccine Card